 Title: Visiting Assistant Professor of German

 Office: Hall 211; Office Hours: W 3:00-5:00 pm

 He is currently completing his first book, Animistic Fictions: German Modernism, Film, and the Reanimation of Literature, which describes an intermedial aesthetics of animation in German modernism and the avant-garde between 1900 and 1930.
 Focusing on works by Rilke, Döblin, Kafka, Musil, Benn, Moholy-Nagy, and Hans Richter, the book shows how representations of animated objects in poetry, prose, drama, visual art, and early film approximate an animistic or mimetic connection to the material world, while reflecting deep anxieties about modern sensory experience and social relations.
-Brook is also beginning a new research project on the roles of astronomy in postwar German literary imaginaries, film, media, and critical theory (Arno Schmidt, Kluge, Enzensberger, Sebald, and others).
-He has recent and forthcoming articles on: Stan Brakhage’s handmade film Mothlight (1963) in the Wörterbuch kinematographischer Objekte (2014); Hans Richter’s late 1920s films in Continuity and Crisis in German Cinema 1928–1936 (Camden House 2016); and surveillance and montage in Nikolaus Geyrhalter’s 2011 film Abendland in Seminar: A Journal of Germanic Studies (2016).
+He is also beginning a new research project on the roles of astronomy in postwar German literary imaginaries, film, media, and critical theory (Arno Schmidt, Kluge, Peter Schamoni, Enzensberger, Sebald, and others).
+He has recent and forthcoming articles on: Stan Brakhage’s handmade film Mothlight (1963) in Wörterbuch kinematographischer Objekte (August Verlag 2014); Hans Richter’s late 1920s films in Continuity and Crisis in German Cinema 1928–1936 (Camden House 2016); and surveillance and montage in Nikolaus Geyrhalter’s 2011 film Abendland in Seminar: A Journal of Germanic Studies (2016).